Intercity bus service: United Kingdom

 There is an extensive network of scheduled coach transport in the United Kingdom.
 However, passenger numbers are a fraction of those travelling by rail.
 Coach travel companies often require passengers to purchase tickets in advance of travel, that is they may not be bought on board.
 The distinction between bus and coach services is not absolute, and some coach services, especially in Scotland, operate as local bus services over sections of route where there is no other bus service.

 National Express Coaches has operated services under that name since 1972.
 Megabus started in 2004 and Greyhound UK in 2009.
 There are many other operators.
 Receipts in 2004 were £1.8 billion (2008 prices) and grew significantly between 1980 and 2010.
 Ulsterbus connect places in Northern Ireland which are no longer on the railway network.

 Former Yugoslavia

 Intercity bus travel in Serbia, as well as in other countries of former Yugoslavia, is very popular in proportion to travel by rail and air.
 In some regions, data has shown that intercity bus routes have transported over ten times the number of passengers carried by intercity trains on the same competing routes.
 It has been a trend around Serbia and the Balkan region that small towns and some villages have their own flagship bus carrier, often branded with the last name of the family whose owner runs that bus company.
 Belgrade, the capital of Serbia, and Zagreb, the capital of Croatia, have very large central bus terminals that operate 24 hours a day.
 The largest intercity bus operator in the whole region is Lasta Beograd which operates from Serbia to many countries in Europe.

+Poland

+Major intercity bus services in Poland include the international company FlixBus, Polish operators like Sindbad and Polonus, and regional services such as PKS (Polskie Koleje Państwowe).
+Other notable companies include Agat, Leo Express, and regional operators like Szwagropol and Majer Bus, which serve specific areas.